Jeannette Knoll

 Alicia Jeannette Theriot Knoll (born January 23, 1943) is a former member of the Louisiana Supreme Court.

 Knoll announced that she would retire at the end of 2016 rather than seek re-election.
 She was succeeded by James T. Genovese (born August 1949), who defeated Republican Marilyn C. Castle, 133,369 votes (51%) to 128,598 (49%), in the primary election held on November 8, 2016.
 This was the same day as the presidential balloting.
 The Louisiana Secretary of State lists Genovese as a Republican on its election returns, but as a registered Independent on the voter portal.
 He may have switched registration after his election, or one of the party labels may be incorrect.
+She filled the vacancy on the Louisiana Supreme Court due to the early retirement of Justice Genovese until newly elected Justice Cade R. Cole could take office.
+Cole was once Knoll's law clerk and she swore him into office in 2025.

 Background

 A native of Baton Rouge, Alicia, known as Jeannette, is one of 10 children of Alfred Joseph Theriot and the former Marie Bailey.
 Reared in Gueydan in Vermilion Parish in southwestern Louisiana, she moved with her family to New Orleans, where she graduated from St. James Major High School.

 In 1961, at the age of 18, Theriot won a scholarship from the New Orleans Opera Guild and the Metropolitan Opera Association to study voice at the Mannes College of Music in Greenwich Village in New York City.
 She continued to study music on a voice scholarship at Loyola University Music School in New Orleans.
 She was invited to be a guest soloist with the New Orleans Philharmonic Symphony and the New Orleans Summer Pops.

 In 1966, she obtained a Bachelor of Arts degree in political science from the Roman Catholic-affiliated Loyola University in New Orleans.
 In 1969, she received the Juris Doctor from Loyola Law School.
 Much later, in 1996, as a circuit court judge, Knoll (who had married and changed her name) obtained a master of laws in the judicial process from the University of Virginia School of Law in Charlottesville, Virginia.